-COM-4990: Internship in Communication - 3-12 hours
+COM-4990: Internship in Communication (3-12 hours)

 Supervised involvement in a communication work-related experience.
-Open to Communication majors and minors and Media Arts Administration majors (B.A.) who have junior or senior standing and departmental approval.
+Prerequisite: Communication majors and minors and Media Arts Administration majors (B.A.) with Junior or Senior standing and departmental consent.
 Three hours may be applied to a Communication major or minor.
 WCGR Practicum I and WCGR Practicum II and internship combined credits not to exceed 15 credit hours.